ocaml/v2.ocaml.org/site/learn/tutorials/setting_up_with_oasis.md

 However, nothing is better than real world examples:
 - [ocaml-inotify](https://github.com/whitequark/ocaml-inotify/blob/master/_oasis) contains a very simple yet feature-full `_oasis` file that will showcase all the various elements explained in this tutorial.
-- [lwt](https://github.com/ocsigen/lwt/blob/master/_oasis)'s `_oasis` is very complete and will probably cover all your needs.
-- [cohttp](https://github.com/mirage/ocaml-cohttp/blob/master/_oasis#L17) shows how to avoid dependencies to syntax packages with `XMETARequires`.
 - [batteries](https://github.com/ocaml-batteries-team/batteries-included) uses OASIS for meta-data only and handles the build system separately using the `XCustom` fields.
 - [Some other examples](http://oasis.forge.ocamlcore.org/alreadyusing.html).